mhxbe/react-starter/README.md

 # React Starter

-This is an opinionated starter-kit for quickly bootstrapping [React](https://reactjs.org/) projects.
+This is an opinionated starter-kit for quickly bootstrapping [React](https://reactjs.org/) projects written in [TypeScript](https://www.typescriptlang.org/).

 ## Structure